 Yes, the Fund has engaged a consultant to undertake climate scenario analysis to aid understanding of the scale of the risks.

+What are the areas of the financial statements where climate change has, or is expected to have, a material impact?
 The value of the Funds investment portfolio and their liabilities might be materially impacted by the climate change.